 The Princess of Wales has an enviable wardrobe with outfits covering all weathers and social occasions, but there is one hue she is particularly fond of: red.

 In fact, you’ll find that many of Kate's iconic fashion moments involve her wearing the vibrant scarlet colour.

-As recently as this Tuesday, the Duchess of Cambridge and Cornwall stepped out wearing a red LK Bennett red coat for her first visit to Wales since her and William inherited the Prince and Princess of Wales titles.
+As recently as this Thursday, the Duchess of Cambridge and Cornwall stepped out wearing red coat dress by Eponine, as her and Prince William rode the Elizabeth Line and visited a Soho pub ahead of coronation celebrations on Saturday.

 Kate, 40, has featured the colour red on her roster of public-facing outfits for years, following in the footsteps of a long line of members of the Royal Family who have done so.

 The Queen herself wore red on a number of occasions in her lifetime, often to public appearances with a particular significance.
 She wore a red coat dress in a moving tribute to frontline workers during the COVID-19 pandemic in 2020.

 Princess Diana would often opt for the scarlet hue for public appearances, and many of her most iconic outfits are in fact the vibrant red shade.

 Perhaps taking inspiration from the Queen herself, who reportedly liked to wear vibrant shades so that she could be seen from the crowd, Diana chose red time and time again, from before she entered into the Royal Family, even until after her divorce from Prince Charles was finalised.